 The most common theory on how plantar fasciitis develops is that repeated strain on the fascia causes small tears to develop that eventually lead to pain.
 Excessive pronation (collapse of the arch) is often cited as the cause of increased mechanical loading of the fascia.

-Despite how frequently pronation is blamed, there is not much evidence that arch mechanics play a role in the development of the condition.
+Despite how frequently pronation is blamed, there is not much evidence that arch mechanics play a role in the condition.
 This may be partly due to the difficulty researchers have accurately measuring pronation, especially movement of the arch inside of a shoe.
 This might also mean though that tensile stress on the fascia from arch movement, at least in itself, is not a cause of plantar fasciitis.